nyc-red-pandas-2017/suggestion-box-crud/README.md

 - create an account with a username (which are unique) and password of at least six character
 - see a list of suggestions they've posted
-- not see who posted suggestions other than their own
+- see other suggestions, but not the author